jkrshw/jessek-blog/content/Posts/continuous-blog-pt2.md

 GZIP Compression
 ----------------

 GZIP compression was the improvement I most wanted to add the to the site's build chain.
 The content is largly html, which compresses quite nicely.
-Optimized images and minified css will drop a few K but are unlikely to make a big difference.
+Optimized images and minified css will drop a few K but are unlikely to make a big difference to percieved performance.

 First time around it felt too hard, and possibly impossible with the Travis S3 deployer.
-In order for S3 to correctly serve an html page that has been compressed, the Content-Encoding metadata for the file has be set correctly.
+In order for S3 to correctly serve an html page that has been compressed, the Content-Encoding metadata for the file has to be set correctly.
 Thanks to the new option [```detect_encoding: true```](https://github.com/travis-ci/travis-ci/issues/2400) it is possible for Travis to guess and set the Encoding type of a file.

 ![S3 Content Encoding](|filename|/images/s3-content-encoding.png)

-The gzip_cache plugin compresses content into a ``.gz`` file along side the original file.
+The [gzip_cache](https://github.com/getpelican/pelican-plugins/tree/master/gzip_cache) plugin compresses content into a ``.gz`` file along side the original file.
 Some web servers (e.g. Ngnix) are able to use the ``.gz`` files as a cache and do not need to perform real time compression.

 Since I'm not using Ngnix (the whole point is to have no moving parts), this plugin wasn't quite going to do.
 But with a [few modiciations](https://github.com/getpelican/pelican-plugins/pull/298/commits) I was able to have it overwrite the originals, keeping the file name intact.

 The results were quite impressive on paper.
 The file size of the index page halved from 8K to 4K.
-The overal reduction in all content was from 4.4M down to 3.4M and that includes 2.5M of images that didn't change.
+The overal reduction in size of all content was from 4.4M down to 3.4M and that includes 2.5M of images that didn't change.
 Excluding images that is around a 50% reduction in size with no noticable increase in build time.

 ```
 original    gzip